matloff/regtools/inst/MLOverview.md

 neighborhood and averages Y values within the neighborhood.
 However, it does so in a different way, creating tree structures.

-Say we are predicting player position in the **mlb** data, from height, weight and age.
-(E.g. catchers tend to be heavier and older.)
+Say we are predicting blood pressure from height, weight and age.
 We first ask whether the height is above or below a certain threshold.
 After that, we ask whether weight is above or below a certain (different) threshold.
-This creates a "box" in height-weight space.
-We then might subdivide the box according to whether age is above or below a threshold.
+This partitions height-weight space into 4 sectors.
+We then might subdivide each sector according to whether age is above or below a threshold, now creating 8 sectors of height-weight-age space.
+Each sector is now a "neighborhood."
+To predict a new case, we see which neighborhood it belongs to, then take our prediction to be the average Y value among training set points in that neighborhood.

-The word *might* in the last sentence alludes to the fact that the process may stop early, if the current subdivision is judged fine enough to produce good accuracy.
+The word *might* in the above paragraph alludes to the fact that the process may stop early, if the current subdivision is judged fine enough to produce good accuracy.
 And one generally wants to avoid having neighborhoods (*nodes* in the tree) that don't have many data points;
-this is controlled by a hyperparameter.
+this is controlled by a hyperparameter, say setting a minimum number of data points per node; if a split would violate that rule, then don't split.
+Of course, if we set out threshold too high, we won't do enough splits, so again we need to try to find a "Goldilocks" level.

 Here is an example using the UCI Vertebrae dataset.
 There are 6 predictor variables, named V1 through V6 consisting of various bone measurements.
-There are 3 classes, DH, SL and NO.  A single tree is shown.
+There are 3 classes, DH (Disk Hernia), Spondylolisthesis (SL), Normal (NO).
+A single tree is shown.

 ![alt text](RpartVert.png)